Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Generalization for Mixing Time Upper Bound

 Similar to (\ref{elementcount}), the cardinality of $\cL$ is $\cO(q^n)$.
 Thus the Decay Condition is met as long as $q \gg n$. \end{example}

-\begin{example}[Dirichlet Form Comparison] Methods of Dirichlet form comparison can be used to find regimes with the Decay Condition. \begin{definition} Let $f$ be a real valued function function on a state space $\Omega$, and let $P$ be a reversible and irreducible transition matrix on $\Omega$ with stationary distribution $\pi$.
+\begin{example}[Dirichlet Form Comparison] Methods of Dirichlet form comparison can be used to find regimes with the Decay Condition. \begin{definition} Let $f$ be a real-valued function on a state space $\Omega$, and let $P$ be a reversible and irreducible transition matrix on $\Omega$ with stationary distribution $\pi$.
 We define the \textit{Dirichlet form},